PostHog/posthog.com/contents/blog/why-infra-is-our-competitive-advantage.md

 At PostHog, giving people the option to self-host is one of our biggest advantages compared to our competitors.
 That means we treat our self hosted infra like a product.
 Like any good product, we've written great public documentation.
-To make sure our customers don't experience issues, we do automated testing of our helm charts on all major cloud providers.
+To make sure our customers don't experience issues, we do automated testing of our Helm chart on all major cloud providers.
 And we get issues raised by real customers, not just internal 'consumers'.

 It's not just that building stuff _for_ our customers is fun.